Liquorice (confectionery)

 Liquorice (British English) or licorice (American English; /ˈlɪkərɪʃ, -ɪs/ LIK-ər-ish-,_--iss) is a confection usually flavoured and coloured black with the extract of the roots of the liquorice plant Glycyrrhiza glabra.

-A wide variety of liquorice sweets are produced around the world.
-In North America, black liquorice is distinguished from similar confectionery varieties that are not flavoured and coloured black with liquorice extract but commonly manufactured in the form of similarly shaped chewy ropes or tubes and often called red liquorice.
+A variety of liquorice sweets are produced around the world.
+In North America, black liquorice is distinguished from similar confectionery varieties that do not contain liquorice extract but are manufactured in the form of similarly shaped chewy ropes or tubes and often called red liquorice.
 Black liquorice, together with anise extract, is also a common flavour in other forms of confectionery such as jellybeans.
-In addition to these, various other liquorice-based sweets are sold in the United Kingdom, such as liquorice allsorts.
-In addition to the sweet variations typically found in the United Kingdom and North America, Dutch, German and Nordic liquorice characteristically contains ammonium chloride instead of sodium chloride, prominently so in salty liquorice, which carries a strong salty rather than sweet flavor.
+Various liquorice sweets are sold in the United Kingdom, such as liquorice allsorts.
+Dutch, German and Nordic liquorice typically contains ammonium chloride instead of sodium chloride, prominently so in salty liquorice, which carries a salty rather than sweet flavour.

 The essential ingredients of black liquorice confectionery are liquorice extract, sugar, and a binder.
 The base is typically starch/flour, gum arabic, gelatin or a combination thereof.
 Additional ingredients are extra flavouring, beeswax for a shiny surface, ammonium chloride and molasses.
 Ammonium chloride is mainly used in salty liquorice candy, with concentrations up to about 8%.
 However, even regular liquorice candy can contain up to 2% ammonium chloride, the taste of which is less prominent because of the higher sugar concentration.
-Some liquorice candy is flavoured with anise oil instead of or in combination with liquorice root extract.
+Some liquorice candy is flavoured with anise oil instead of or in combination with liquorice root extract, because anise has a very similar flavour.

+History

+Liquorice extracts have been used as sweets for millennia around the world, originating in China or the Middle East.
+In England in 1614, Sir George Savile invented the liquorice format still known as Pontefract cakes when he stamped discs of liquorice with the image of Pontefract Castle.
+The Dunhill company are credited with the development of liquorice as a confection by adding sugar in 1760.